cnote2017/C-Note-v2.1/doc/build-unix.md

 	sudo apt-get install libboost-all-dev

- db4.8 packages are available [here](https://launchpad.net/~bitcoin/+archive/bitcoin).
- You can add the repository using the following command:

-        sudo add-apt-repository ppa:bitcoin/bitcoin
-        sudo apt-get update

  Ubuntu 12.04 and later have packages for libdb5.1-dev and libdb5.1++-dev, but using these will break binary wallet compatibility, and is not recommended.